Match each statement with its corresponding graph in choices A–D. In each case, k > 0. y varies directly as the second power of x. (y=kx2)

 Inverse Variation

 Inverse variation describes a relationship where one quantity increases as another decreases, such that their product is constant.
-In this problem, resistance varies inversely as the square of the diameter, meaning resistance × (diameter)^2 = constant.
+In this problem, resistance varies inversely as the square of the diameter, meaning resistance × (diameter)² = constant.
+Understanding this helps set up the equation to find unknown resistance.

 Recommended video: